Colon101/TERMiGUi/README.md

 waitforstring() - returns a user input of a lowered string

 waitforwhatevertypeofvar() - should return a user input of whatever type of var

+bgmusic() - interesting maybe try to call it?